giraone/pms-sample-jee-01/readme.md

 Field validation at the JPA level is based on [Java Bean Validation (JSR 303)](http://beanvalidation.org/) with Java annotations on the attribute level like this one

 ```
     @NotNull
 	@Size(min = 1, max = 20)
 	@Pattern(regexp = "[0-9A-Za-z]*", message = "Only numbers and ASCII letters are allowed")
 ```

+### OData style query options for filtering and sorting ###

+The base for the implementation of $filter and $orderby query options in REST APIs, that produce list data is [Apache Olingo](https://olingo.apache.org/) - currently the only useful Java-based OData implementation.
+For the current basic requirements OData V2.0 seems to be *good enough*.

 ----------